swaminathanj/fsd/main.md

   - The **&lt;meta&gt;** tag
   - The **&lt;title&gt;** tag
   - The **&lt;body&gt;** tag
-  - An example
 * Heading tags
   - The **&lt;h1&gt;** (Heading1) tag
   - The **&lt;h2&gt;** tag
   - The **&lt;h3&gt;** tag
   - The **&lt;h4&gt;** tag
   - The **&lt;h5&gt;** tag
-* Writing and formatting
+* Writing and formatting text
   - The **&lt;p&gt;** (paragraph) tag
   - The **&lt;p&gt;** tag with **style** attribute for alignment
   - The **&lt;strong&gt;** (bold) tag